emileDesmaili/emileDesmaili.github.io/_posts/optim_blog.md

 ### Getting inside the black box of vanilla convex Optimization

-for many applied data scientists, otpimization is still a black box that is the magic used when calling a
+for many applied data scientists, otpimization is still a black box that is the magic used when calling some fitting routine
 '''
 model = Model()
 model.fit(optimizer='gradient_descent')

 '''

+I will explained two very common descent methods for unconstrained optimization and implement them in python from scratch

+### Gradient Descent